malletjames99/MyWebsite/content/post/MLB--Division--Realignment.md

 If the focus is to cut down on travel time while maintaining the current MLB structure, nearly 100,000 miles of one-way travel could be saved when compared to the three division proposal.
 It is very clear that the travel burden would not be particularly spread evenly among every team; the South and the “Northwest” division would travel 3-4 times as much as the next lowest division but lots of potentially unnecessary travel would be saved.
 There would be a lack of variety in matchups in this scenario compared to the 10 team divisions but there could easily be a plan put in place for limited inter-division play based on closest neighboring division teams where not all 108 games would have to come from teams in the same division.

 [In a normal MLB season division opponents play each other 76 times](https://gothamsn.com/is-it-time-to-revisit-the-mlb-playoff-structure-9ea4e801efae), depending on how many games are in each series this would mean that teams travel to division opponents and complete the cycle of each division opponent playing each other once anywhere between 24-26 times a season.
-When comparing the optimized 6 x 5 division setup to the current division alignment this new setup would save in the neighborhood of 300,900 miles of total division travel over the course of a standard MLB season.
+When comparing the optimized 6 x 5 division setup to the current division alignment this new setup would save in the neighborhood of 300,900 miles of single division travel over the course of a standard MLB season.
+1,805,232 total travel miles would be saved in division play alone across all of major league baseball.

 # Methodology